loomio/loomio-docs/en/src/guides/board_processes/index.md

 * invite comment about the most important things to focus on
 * summarize actions from the previous meeting and ask for an update

-### Agenda and notify people
+### Agenda and notify

 Announce the meeting with a clear agenda.
 Attach papers, link to key documents and notify members.

-This helps everyone prepare for the meeting by reading the materials and thinking about topics of discussions and decisions to be made.
-People are then more likely to arrive in context and ready.
+This helps everyone prepare for the meeting by reading the materials and thinking about topics of discussion and decisions to be made.
+People are then more likely to arrive in context and ready for the meeting.

 Actions:
 - prepare agenda, documents, materials and board papers